-Venous Ulcers, sometimes called varicose ulcers, are painful and raw ulcers that commonly develop near the ankle.
+Venous Ulcers, sometimes called varicose ulcers or venous stasis ulcers, are painful and raw ulcers that commonly develop near the ankle.
 These can occur due to venous insufficiency which is the weakening of veins that prevents the blood from circulating properly.
 The added vein pressure and fluid pooling over time will cause ulcers to develop.

-Venous Insufficiency, which is a problem with the vein valves not working properly to pump blood, causes added pressure to build.
-The higher than normal pressure through veins result in venous hypertension which will cause blood to pool in the lower extremities around the ankles and feet.
+Venous Insufficiency, which is a problem with the vein valves not being able to pump blood properly, causes added pressure to build in the veins.
+The higher than normal pressure through veins results in venous hypertension which will cause blood to pool in the lower extremities around the ankles and feet.
 Over time, this pressure will result in the development of painful ulcers.

 Venous ulcers occur typically over time as venous reflux disease progresses over time.
 These stages occur:

 Spider Veins – Smaller, thread-like veins that occur near the surface of the skin and often appear on the legs or face.
 They can appear as red, purplish, or blue veins and often look like tree branches or spider webs with jagged edges that grow outward.

 Varicose Veins – Swollen, bulging veins that protrude from the surface of the skin, often with a blue or purplish color.
 They commonly have a rope-like or cord-like appearance on the skin.